 Packy was suffering from an active, drug-resistant form of tuberculosis.
 They searched for a solution and found no viable treatment options for him.
 Without treatment, the disease would continue to get worse, as would his quality of life.

 So, the zoo made the very difficult, but appropriate, decision that his last day would not be his worst day.
-And while we are all sad, it is also important to remember the incredible contributions Packy had on our knowledge about elephants.
+And while we are all sad, it is also important to remember the incredible contributions Packy had on our knowledge about elephants and animal welfare.

 As Oregon Zoo Director Don Moore recently noted: